23220 Chagrin Blvd., Suite 476, Beachwood, OH, 44122 chris@emilyjerryfoundation.org 440.289.8662

 1. Be of good moral character.

-B. An applicant for licensure as a pharmacy technician trainee must:
+B. An applicant to register as a pharmacy technician trainee must:

 1. Be of good moral character.

-A. Except for interns and pharmacy technician trainees, the board shall assign all persons licensed under this chapter to one of two license renewal groups.
-Except as provided in section 32-4301, a holder of a license certificate ending in an even number shall renew it biennially on or before November 1 of the even numbered year, two years from the last renewal date.
-Except as provided in section 32-4301, a holder of a license certificate ending in an odd number shall renew it biennially on or before November 1 of the odd numbered year, two years from the last renewal date.
+A. Except for interns and pharmacy technician trainees, the board shall assign all persons who are licensed under this chapter to one of two license renewal groups.
+Except as provided in section 32-4301, a holder of a license certificate designated in the licensing database as even by way of verbiage or numerical value shall renew it biennially on or before November 1 of the even-numbered year, two years after the last renewal date.
+Except as provided in section 32-4301, a holder of a license certificate designated in the licensing database as odd by way of verbiage or numerical value shall renew it biennially on or before November 1 of the odd-numbered year, two years after the last renewal date.
 Failure to renew and pay all required fees on or before November 1 of the year in which the renewal is due suspends the license.
-The board shall vacate a suspension when the licensee pays all past due fees and penalties.
-Penalties shall not exceed three hundred fifty dollars.
-The board may waive collection of a fee or penalty due after suspension under conditions established by a majority of the board.
+The board shall vacate a suspension when the licensee pays all past due fees and reinstatement penalties.
+Reinstatement penalties shall not exceed $350.
+The board may waive collection of a fee or reinstatement penalty due after suspension under conditions established by a majority of the board.

 B. The board shall prorate the fee for a new license for the remaining full calendar months of the respective group to which the licensee is assigned.

-D. A person who is licensed as a pharmacist or a pharmacy technician and who has not renewed the license for five consecutive years shall furnish to the board satisfactory proof of fitness to be licensed as a pharmacist or a pharmacy technician, in addition to the payment of all past due fees and penalties before being reinstated.
+C. A person who is licensed as a pharmacist or a pharmacy technician and who has not renewed the license for five consecutive years shall furnish to the board satisfactory proof of fitness to be licensed as a pharmacist or a pharmacy technician.
+A person whose license has lapsed for two or more renewal cycles shall pay the fees for the two most recent renewal cycles and the penalties before being reinstated.

-H. The board shall prescribe intern licensure renewal fees that do not exceed seventy-five dollars.
+G. The board shall prescribe intern licensure renewal fees that do not exceed $75.
 The license of an intern who does not receive specific board approval to renew the intern license or who receives board approval to renew but who does not renew and pay all required fees before the license expiration date is suspended after the license expiration date.
 The board shall vacate a suspension if the licensee pays all past due fees and penalties.
-Penalties shall not exceed three hundred fifty dollars.
+Penalties shall not exceed $350.
 The board may waive collection of a fee or penalty due after suspension under conditions established by the board.

 R4-23-653.
 Personnel: Professional or Technician